solidjs/solid-docs-legacy/langs/en/api.md

 # Control Flow

-Solid uses components for control flow.
-The reason is that with reactivity to be performant we have to control how elements are created.
-For example with lists, a simple `map` is inefficient as it always maps everything.
+ For reactive contriol flow to be performant, we have to control how elements are created.
+For example, with lists, a simple `map` is inefficient as it always maps the entire array.

 This means helper functions.

-Wrapping these in components is convenient way for terse templating and allows users to compose and build their own control flows.
+Wrapping these in components is convenient way for terse templating and allows users to compose and build their own control flow components.

-These built-in control flows will be automatically imported.
+These built-in control flow components will be automatically imported.
 All except `Portal` and `Dynamic` are exported from `solid-js`.
-Those two which are DOM specific are exported by `solid-js/web`.
+Those two, which are DOM-specific, are exported by `solid-js/web`.

 > Note: All callback/render function children of control flow are non-tracking.
 This allows for nesting state creation, and better isolates reactions.